dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 [List patterns](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-11.0/list-patterns.md) will not be supported for instances of fixed-size buffer types.

-### MemoryMarshal.CreateReadOnlySpan

-We might want to specially recognize ```System.Runtime.InteropServices.MemoryMarshal.CreateReadOnlySpan``` method and allow passing a reference to a readonly location as its first argument.
-This should allow users to define their own fixed-size buffer types.
-For example, in order to be able to share a type across multiple assemblies and also include custom APIs into its definition.
-This might also help framework to define our shared fixed-size buffer types.

 ### Definite assignment checking

 Regular definite assignment rules are applicable to variables that have a fixed-size buffer type.